 The myth and folklore concerning the Donner Party, a group of settlers who left Missouri in 1846, are discussed in the book Old Bones by Douglas Preston and Lincoln Child.
-They traveled the Oregon Trail in the direction of California.
-It is a good, clever mystery. made me want to research the Donner party’s history.
+They traveled the Oregon trail in the direction of California.
+It is a good, clever mystery which made me want to research the Donner party’s history.

 After a big hit of the Agent Pendergast series, I thought this new series will revolve around Agent Pendergast again.
 But no, I was wrong.
-He will always be in the backstory as the characters that this series focuses on are associated with the previous one, it takes other characters as a center and explored them.
+He will always be in the backstory as the characters that this series focused on are associated with the previous one as it takes other characters as a center and explored them.

 A string of grave robberies occurs at the start of the novel.
 And a robbery from the Donner House before it has been destroyed that seems unrelated.
 The Donner Party member Jacob Donner’s daughter lived in that residence.
 Bulldozers are set to level the house beside the Bear River since preservationists failed in their attempt to save it, and condos and a golf course are planned to replace it.
 However, a stranger breaks in and steals an ancient journal.

-This author comb that gave us masterpieces like ‘Agent Pendergast’ and ‘Relic’ has made a come-back with yet another amazing book series “Nora Kelly”.
-Keep scrolling down to read the review of the first book of this series, Old Bones.
+This author comb that gave us masterpieces like ‘Agent Pendergast’ and ‘Relic’ has made a come-back with yet another amazing book series “Nora Kelly“.
+Let’s dive into the book to know more about this masterpiece.

 Old Bones by Preston and Child | Book Review